 HBO Max has quietly cut its $14.99 monthly subscription fee in half to try to offset the service’s departure from Amazon Prime Channels — the latter platform affording Prime members access to third-party streaming services.

 The limited-time $7.49 Max subscription fee is for all HBO subs — new and old — and available through Sept.
 26, according to WarnerMedia.
 The temporary price cut makes Max less expensive than Prime Video and Netflix priced at $8.99 each.

-Max’s exit — spearheaded in part by WarnerMedia’s desire to secure subscribers directly and not pay Amazon a fee — is projected to cost the the property as many as 5 million subscribers.
+Max’s exit — spearheaded in part by WarnerMedia’s desire to secure subscribers directly and not pay Amazon a fee — is projected to cost the property as many as 5 million subscribers.

 Max, which recently launched in Latin America, is slated to bow service in Eastern Europe in October.
-WarnerMedia recently lifted its sub projections for HBO and HBO Max to a combined 73 million from previous estimates from 67 million to 70 million.
+WarnerMedia recently lifted its sub projections for HBO and HBO Max to a combined 73 million from previous estimates of 67 million to 70 million.